apache/guacamole-client/THREAT_MODEL.md

 ## §14 Open questions for the maintainers

-Every *(inferred)* tag above routes to a question here.
-Each states a **proposed answer** for the PMC to confirm, correct, or strike, and the section it lands in.
+Every *(inferred)* tag above routes to a question here. **Answered by Nick Couchman (`necouchman`) on 2026-07-24**, with one note from Corentin Soriano (`corentin-soriano`); answers are folded into the body and kept here.
-Grouped into waves.

-### Wave 1 — scope, the guacd trust posture, and insecure defaults (highest leverage)
+### Wave 1 — scope, the guacd trust posture, and insecure defaults — ANSWERED

-1. **(I3) guacd trusts its connecting web app and is not an auth boundary; it must be kept off untrusted networks.** Proposed: correct — guacd executes the Guacamole-protocol instructions it receives, authorization lives in the web app, and exposing `:4822` is a misconfiguration, not an in-model attack. *Lands in §4/§7/§9/§10/§11a.*
+1. **(I3) guacd trusts its connecting peer and is not an auth boundary.**
+   → **Correct.** Extended by the maintainer on two points, both now in §9: guacd places **no restriction on which valid connection parameters a caller may use**, so reaching guacd means access to any capability the remote protocol supports (file transfer, clipboard, printing), not merely session access; and the exposure rule is **any untrusted network**, not just the Internet (§3, §10).
-2. **(I2) The primary modeled guacd adversary is a malicious/compromised remote desktop server whose data reaches C parsers; remote-data-driven memory corruption is security-critical.** Proposed: correct — consistent with the CVE history.
-Confirm this is the intended framing and that clipboard/audio/printer channels are included. *Lands in §6/§7/§8.3/§9.*
+2. **(I2) The primary guacd adversary is a malicious/compromised remote server whose data reaches C parsers.** → **Agreed**, clipboard/audio/printer channels included.
-3. **(I14) Is plaintext, unauthenticated webapp↔guacd (the `guacd-ssl`=off /
-   `guacd-hostname`=localhost default) the *supported production posture on a trusted segment*, making a report against cleartext `:4822` `OUT-OF-MODEL: non-default-build`?** Or should such a report be `VALID`?
-   Proposed: supported-on-trusted-segment; `guacd-ssl` required once the link is not fully trusted. *Lands in §5a/§9/§13.*
+3. **(I14) Is plaintext, unauthenticated webapp↔guacd the supported posture, making a cleartext-`:4822` report `OUT-OF-MODEL`?** → **`OUT-OF-MODEL`.** It is the default configuration and a deliberate design decision; most deployments run guacd on the same host as the web application, natively or in containers, so it is safe for most people.
+Configuring otherwise is the operator's call. (§5a, §13.)
-4. **(I4/I8) `guacamole-website` and all test/example/build code are out of model for runtime findings (in scope only for discoverability of the security policy and docs).** Proposed: correct. *Lands in §2/§3/§11a.*
+4. **(I4/I8) `guacamole-website` and test/example/build code are out of model for runtime findings.** → **Correct.**
-5. **(I5/I6) The remote desktops, their credentials, and the operator/admin are out of the adversary model.** Proposed: correct. *Lands in §3/§7.*
+5. **(I5/I6) Remote desktops, their credentials, and the operator/admin are outside the adversary model.** → **Agreed.**

-### Wave 2 — web-app authn/authz surface
+### Wave 2 — web-app authn/authz surface — ANSWERED

-6. **(I1) The modeled web adversaries are the unauthenticated web attacker and the authenticated-but-unprivileged user; the claimed properties are user authentication (§8.1) and per-user connection/tunnel/history isolation (§8.2).**
+6. **(I1) The modeled web adversaries are the unauthenticated attacker and the authenticated-but-unprivileged user.** → Correct as far as it goes, but **incomplete as originally worded**: it must also cover an authenticated *and authorized* user who achieves something unintended — e.g. transferring files when file transfer was configured off.
+Connection parameters are themselves a security guard, and bypassing one is in-model.
+Folded into §4 and §8.2.
-   Proposed: correct — consistent with CVE-2021-43999/41767/2020-11997. *Lands in §6/§7/§8.*
-7. **(I15) With no auth extension installed there is no production authentication;
-   operators must install one (and MFA for sensitive deployments), and a no-auth install is `OUT-OF-MODEL: non-default-build`.** Proposed: correct. *Lands in §5a/§8.1/§9/§10.*
+7. **(I15) A no-auth install is `OUT-OF-MODEL: non-default-build`.** → **Agreed.**
-8. **(I16) Output encoding of session/remote-derived strings (§8.5) is a claimed
+8. **(I16) Output encoding is claimed (CVE-2016-1566); no blanket
-   property (CVE-2016-1566), but we make no blanket CSRF/clickjacking guarantee beyond framework mechanisms.** Proposed: correct. *Lands in §8/§9.*
+   CSRF/clickjacking guarantee.** → **Agreed.**
-9. **(I9) Identity/storage backends (LDAP/SAML/DB/RADIUS) are trusted infrastructure
+9. **(I9) Identity/storage backends are trusted infrastructure.** → **Agreed.**
-   configured by the operator; compromise of those backends is out of model.**
-   Proposed: correct. *Lands in §4/§6.*
+   Note the storage split corrected in §4: **guacd persists nothing outside memory**; all credential lookup and storage is the web application's.

-### Wave 3 — environment, transport, and resource guarantees
+### Wave 3 — environment, transport, and resource guarantees — ANSWERED

-10. **(I12) TLS termination and secure-cookie handling for the browser boundary are the operator's responsibility (cf. CVE-2018-1340); absent TLS, §8.6 does not hold.** Proposed: correct. *Lands in §5/§8.6/§10.*
+10. **(I12) TLS termination and secure-cookie handling are the operator's.** → **Agreed**, and stated more directly in §5: a report whose substance is that an un-TLS-terminated deployment exposes traffic is `DOWNSTREAM`, not a Guacamole vulnerability.
-11. **(I18) `guacd-ssl` provides transport encryption but not, by itself, mutual authentication of the web app to guacd (false friend).** Proposed: correct — confirm whether any mutual-auth mechanism exists on this link. *Lands in §9.*
+11. **(I18) `guacd-ssl` gives transport encryption but not mutual authentication.**
-12. **(I11/I13) guacd runs as a forking POSIX daemon, does not treat environment variables as a trust input, does not phone home, and confines outbound connections to operator-defined targets; guacd and the web app are expected to run matching patched versions.** Proposed: correct — this negative-side-effects inventory is the one most needing maintainer confirmation. *Lands in §5.*
-13. **(I17) Resource guarantees: is there *any* categorical line on DoS from a hostile remote stream or a client opening many tunnels — e.g. "a crash/UAF is a bug, but sustained CPU/bandwidth from a connected server is not"?** Proposed: no categorical resource guarantee at this layer; memory-safety failures remain bugs. *Lands in §8/§9/§11a.*
+    → **Correct.** There is **no mutual authentication native to the web app ↔ guacd link**.
+It can be built with SSH or SSL tunnelling plus additional components, but that is outside this model.
+12. **(I11/I13) Negative-side-effects inventory, and matching patched versions.** →
+    **Mostly correct**, with one correction: running **different** web-app and guacd versions **is supported**, and there are mechanisms to negotiate feature differences between them.
+That machinery exists to handle feature mismatch only — **no guarantee is made that a version mismatch is *safe***.
+13. **(I17) Any categorical line on DoS?** → **No resource guarantees at this time.** Monitoring and throttling resource utilisation is the operator's.
-14. **(I7/I10) Third-party protocol libraries (FreeRDP/libVNCserver/libssh2/Cairo,
-    bundled JS) are modeled only at the boundary where we hand them data; internal CVEs are triaged upstream.
-Reachability preconditions per §4 are the triage test.** Proposed: correct. *Lands in §3/§4.*
+14. **(I7/I10) Third-party protocol libraries are modeled only at the boundary where we hand them data.** → **Agreed.**

 ### Wave 4 — meta

-15. **Document ownership & coexistence.** There is currently **no `SECURITY.md` in either code repository** — the sole published security artifact is the website security page.
-Proposed: this threat model becomes the canonical model that the security page (and new `SECURITY.md` files in both repos) link to.
-Confirm the venue and whether the PMC wants the machine-readable §15 sidecar. *Meta — no body claim.*
+15. **Document ownership & coexistence.** → necouchman is **content with the proposed solution** (this model becomes canonical, linked from the security page and from new `SECURITY.md` files in both repos) but **defers the final call to @mike-jumper**.
+The §15 machine-readable sidecar likewise awaits that decision. *Still open.*

+### Still open

+- The venue/ownership decision above, pending @mike-jumper.
+- Any *(inferred)* tag not listed above remains a proposal.

 ---